genome/bfx-workshop/README.md

 - use this information to improve and expedite their research
 - expand their knowledge by hearing from experts in other subject areas

-By the end of this course, participants will be able to:
+By the end of this series, participants will be able to:

 - Demonstrate basic competency in running key bioinformatics software
 - Analyze sequencing data, going from raw data to biologically interpretable results